iluwatar/java-design-patterns/combinator/README.md

 ## Intent
+Combinator pattern is used to enable datailed validation of objects using functional programming.
 ![alt text](./etc/combinator.png)

 ## Applicability
-Use the Combiner pattern when
+Use the Combinator pattern when

-* you want to combine primitives into more complex structures
+* You want to combine primitives into more complex structures
-* you want to strengthen the Single Responsibility Principle
+* You want to strengthen the Single Responsibility Principle

 ## Related patterns